 The ore extracted from Raglan Mine is crushed, ground and processed on-site to produce a nickel-copper concentrate, which is then sent to the Sudbury Smelter for further processing.
-The concentrator treats approximately 1.3 million tonnes of ore yearly, resulting in more than 38,000 tonnes of nickel-in-concentrate annually.

 A road network links our mining complex to a landing strip located at Donaldson, and to warehouses and seaport facilities located at Deception Bay.

 The Strathcona Mill receives ore from the two Sudbury mines as well as third-party custom feed ores.
 It produces two concentrate streams: nickel-copper concentrate for smelting, and copper concentrate for smelting and refining.